JonasFano/Isaac_Lab_UR5e_Reach/README.md

 # Real-world execution
-Every trained model can be transferred to real-world.
-To run a specific model on the physical robot, connect to the UR robot, select the correct settings in the play_sb3_ppo_real_rtde.py script and run the following commands in a terminal.
-Note: An Isaac Lab installation is not required for real-world execution
+All trained models are compatible with real-world execution.

+## Instructions

+1. Connect to the UR5e robot via the RTDE interface.
+2. Open the appropriate `play_sb3_ppo_real_rtde` script and select the correct configuration.
+3. Run the script using the terminal commands described below.

     source /path/to/virtual/environment/bin/activate
-    cd /path/to/repository
+    cd /path/to/repository/real_world_execution
     python3 play_sb3_ppo_real_rtde.py

+    python3 play_sb3_ppo_real_rtde_180_deg.py

+    python3 play_sb3_ppo_real_rtde_rotmat.py

+    python3 play_sb3_ppo_real_rtde_rotmat_180_deg.py

+Scripts with `180_deg` in their filename use the **simulation-aligned base frame**, where the robot's base is rotated 180° around the z-axis compared to the real-world setup.
+These scripts operate in the **negative y-region** of the robot's physical workspace.

+> **Note:** An Isaac Lab installation is **not** required for real-world execution.

 # Visualization scripts